WeiRui-Wang/Pipeline/CHECKPOINT-M1.md

 ## Issues Faced
 - How to execute bakerx commands within `init.js`
 - How to save connection information after output into .env file
-- How to automate provision and cinfiguration using native bakerx.yml support.
+- How to automate provision and configuration using native bakerx.yml support.

 For detailed info, please refer to closed and open [issues](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-23/issues).